lmalivert/ansible/docs/docsite/rst/community/index.rst

 Ansible Community Guide
 ***********************

-Welcome to the Ansible Community Guide!
+Welcome to the Ansible Community Guide! rebase test

 The purpose of this guide is to teach you everything you need to know about being a contributing member of the Ansible community.
 All types of contributions are welcome and necessary to Ansible's continued success.